floriandejonckheere/utu-thesis/thesis/chapters/06-proposed-solution.typ

 // Collection strategies
 // - Static analysis of code base, because no requirements or design documents (@carvalho_etal_2020)
-// - Dynamic analysis, because inherent polymorphism and late binding -> through execution and also integration tests (@carvalho_etal_2020)
+// - Dynamic analysis, because inherent polymorphism and late binding
+//        -> not through execution, because always skewed towards a certain code path (e.g. one dialysis machine model)
+//        -> through integration tests (@carvalho_etal_2020): describe coverage and setup
 // - Version history (because strong culture of code ownership), but only from specific commits, because Link v5 refactor (@lourenco_silva_2023)
 //      Justify why this strategy is applicable, and mention the parameters (how many commits, authors, timespan, etc.)